wazuh/wazuh-documentation/source/user-manual/registering/manager-verification/manager-verification-registration.rst

 Manager verification using SSL
 ==============================

-To verify the manager using SSL, it is needed to create a SSL certificate for the Wazuh manager and sign it using the Certificate of Authority (CA) created in the previous section.
-This will allow the agents to verificate the Wazuh manager while they are been registered.
+To verify the manager using SSL, we will create an SSL certificate and sign it using the :ref:`Certificate of Authority (CA) <host-verification-registration>` created in the previous section.
+This will allow the agents to ensure that they are connected to the correct manager during the registration service.

   .. image:: ../../../images/manual/managing-agents/SSLregister1.png
     :align: center